Death Valley '49ers: The group splits up

-Most of the people became discouraged and followed Mr. Rynierson back to join Jefferson Hunt on November 7, and 27 wagons decided to continue on through the wash.
+Most of the people became discouraged and followed Mr. Rynierson back to join Hunt on November 7, and 27 wagons decided to continue on through the wash.
 The larger portion would reunite with Hunt on December 22.
-Despite their lack of a reliable map, the smaller group decided to continue, believing that only had to continue west before they would find the pass eventually.
-A new leader was elected, Jim Martin, and the group continued north to find a way around the canyon; Lee Manly discovered they were backtracking north towards Salt Lake City while he was serving as an advance scout, and he then convinced Martin to turn west.
-The Martin group was overtaken by a separate all-male group of pioneers calling themselves The Jayhawkers, (Note: The Jayhawkers were one of the seven original divisions that had set out with Hunt, but that division, led by Wm.
+Despite their lack of a reliable map, the smaller group decided to continue, believing that they would find the pass if they simply continued westward.
+A new leader was elected, Jim Martin, and the group continued north to find a way around the canyon.
+After William L. Manly discovered they were backtracking north towards Salt Lake City while he was serving as an advance scout, he convinced Martin to turn west.
+The Martin group was overtaken by a separate all-male group of pioneers calling themselves the “Jayhawkers”, (Note: The Jayhawkers were one of the seven original divisions that had set out with Hunt, but that division, led by Wm.
 Goddard, split from the larger group soon after the debacle on the Beaver River.
 They were originally from Galesburg, Illinois and decided to exclude women and children from their party; the Bennett-Arcane party were two families that were originally part of the Jayhawkers prior to the exclusion order.
 The other divisions had chosen similarly colorful names for themselves, including San Joaquin (aka Sand Walking), Bug Smashers, Buckskins (led by Cephas Arms), Hawkeyes, and Wolverines.) who continued north but later turned west and joined the Martin group.
 It took several days to find a route for the wagons around the canyon, after which the group passed through the area of present-day Panaca, Nevada, and crossed over "Bennetts Pass" to Del Mar Valley.
 Here they started having difficulty finding water but eventually found their way to Crystal Springs in the Pahranagat Valley.
 The oxen grew weak from lack of nourishment and water, and the pioneers began discarding treasured items in late November, approximately 90 mi west of "Mount Misery" near present-day Hiko.
 They continued over Hancock Summit into Tikaboo Valley and then on to Groom Lake, now encompassed by Area 51, where they rested and took water.